DIZZY-11/dz-itemsbreakdown/README.md

 ## How to install

 - Download Files
-- Put items.sql to your database
+- Put items.sql into your sql
 - Add on CFG
 ```
 ensure dz-itemsbreakdown